apache/skywalking/docs/en/setup/backend/backend-ui-setup.md

 data to backend.
 Also, jetty service supported in JSON format.
 - UI uses GraphQL(HTTP) query to access backend also in Jetty service(`core/default/rest*` in `application.yml`).

-Now, let's go the backend and UI setting documents.
+Now, let's continue with the backend and UI setting documents.
 - [Backend setup document](backend-setup.md)
 - [UI setup document](ui-setup.md)